Cross-platform C SDK logo

 setst_delete ()

-Remove an item from the set.
+Removes an element from the set.

 bool_t